Shashpal/Research_Codes/README.md

 Some of the research codes I have used over the course of doing research as an undergraduate student and research assistant.
-Please inform me if you wish to use my codes, and don't use them without my permission
+Please inform me if you wish to use my codes, and don't use them without my permission.